 You will be asked to complete a consent form before you begin.
 You will also be asked to provide demographic information regarding your age, date of birth, ethnicity, job status and marital status.
 These are required for analysis of data.
 You will then complete a series of questionnaires where you will ask questions about how you feel in certain situations, your thoughts and experiences.
 The task you complete will record your data which will also be used for analysis.

 Personal data be secured, paper copies of questionnaires will be stored in a locked cabinet where the lead researcher, David Keep, has the only access.
 Online data will be secured in a security locked documents folder.
-All data gathered will not be shared outside the research team (David Keep, Professor Matt Garner, Dr Julie Hadwin, Dr Denis Golm).
+All personal data gathered will not be shared outside the research team (David Keep, Professor Matt Garner, Dr Julie Hadwin, Dr Denis Golm).

 Will my participation be confidential?